tarpas/pytest-testmon/README.rst

 parameter -> method -> class -> module, so any test using anything from that module will be re-executed.

-If you experience different, even random test outcomes with testmon as opposed to plain py.test chances are it is NOT a testmon bug.
-Every time I got a "bug" report about this we found out the tests depended on each other through some global state.
-The set of deselected and executed tests with testmon is highly variable, which means testmon is likely to expose the undesired test dependencies.
-That said, hidden test dependencies are a major no-no and you'll run into problems even without testmon.
-Fix your tests!
+Tests are failing when running under testmon: It's quite unlikely testmon influenced the execution of the test itself.
+However set of deselected and executed tests with testmon is highly variable, which means testmon is likely to expose undesired test dependencies.
+Please fix your test suite.

-For filing a bug report, please isolate one test and report the unexpected outcomes of that one test.
-(Most probably you'll experience the same behaviour regardless if you use --testmon or not.
-Of course you should be adding/removing some no-op statement in the test to trigger re-execution)
+You can also try if your test is unfluenced under pytest-cov (coverage) without testmon.
+For reporting a bug a repository wiht description of unexpected behavior is the best, but please don't hesitate to report even if your project is closed source.
+We'll try to fix it!

 Roadmap
 =======